 Sapaly Train Review Video:

-In our opinion the Sapaly train is one of the best train from Hanoi to Sapa!
+In our opinion, the Sapaly train is one of the best trains from Hanoi to Sapa!
 Please watch this video of our Sapa train trip to get some insight into what the Sapaly overnight train from Hanoi to Sapa looks like and what you will find in your cabin 😉 I even take you on a tour to the toilet 😉

 Book your Sapa to Hanoi Train Tickets Online Today!

 It can be tricky to organize tickets when in Vietnam, so why not grab the tickets right now!
 We only recommend overnight train travel on either Sapaly or Fransipan Express.
 If it is high season, you might most likely struggle to get a private sleeping room if you leave it too late!